 “Hey, these people are really good at what they do and I trust them enough that I would send my visitors to their website.”

-It works in a similar way that you would refer your friend to buy a product from whatever store because you’ve tried it, used it, and loved it.
+It works similarly to how you would refer your friend to buy a product from a store because you’ve tried it, used it, and loved it.
 In general, the more quality backlinks you can get from relevant pages, the higher you’ll rank in Google.

-Now I’m putting the emphasis here on the word “quality,” because there are a lot of different types of links, you can get from like forums, directories, and editorial links to name a few.
+Now I’m putting emphasis here on the word “quality,” because there are a lot of different types of links, you can get such as forums, directories, and editorial links to name a few.

 If you think about it, a place like a forum where virtually anyone can place a link will likely hold less value than a link from someone else’s blog.